CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Nuchal Translucency Screening vs. NIPT

-The nuchal translucency test and NIPTs are both genetic screening tests that are performed during pregnancy, Danis explains—and they’re usually done together as a combined first trimester screening for more accurate results (more on this below).
+The nuchal translucency test and NIPT are both genetic screening tests that are performed during pregnancy, Danis explains.
 Both types of prenatal tests are time-sensitive during the first trimester, as the nuchal translucency test cannot be done after 13.5 weeks, while NIPT testing cannot be done before 10 weeks, says Christine Greves, MD, an ob-gyn in Orlando, Florida.
+They can also be done together as a combined first trimester screening for more accurate results (more on this below).
 The combined screening is available between weeks 11 and 13 of pregnancy, according to Johns Hopkins Medicine.

 Related Video